Treatment for testicular cancer

 Monitoring (surveillance) for testicular cancer

 You might not need further treatment after you have surgery to remove your testicle.
-But you have regular tests and appointments (monitoring).
+But you have regular appointments and tests.
+Doctors call this surveillance.

 Surgery for testicular cancer